gtatters/ThermImageJ/Readme.md

 -   Brightness/Contrast <img src='./images/BrightContrast.png'>
     -   setting the min and max values of the pseudocolour scale
     -   set min equal to the lowest temperature desired on the lookup table scale
-    -   set max equal to the highest temperature deisred on the lookup table scale
+    -   set max equal to the highest temperature desired on the lookup table scale
 -   Add Calibration bar <img src='./images/CalBar.png'>
     -   short-cut to ImageJ's built-in Analyze-&gt;Tools-&gt;Calibration Bar
     -   creates a duplicate image first